JuliaLang/julia/doc/stdlib/test.rst

    ..
 Docstring generated from Julia source

    For use to indicate a test that should pass but currently intermittently fails.
-Does not evaluate the expression.
+Does not evaluate the expression, which makes it useful for tests of not-yet-implemented functionality.

 Creating Custom ``AbstractTestSet`` Types
 -----------------------------------------